 This course is designed for those sophomores who have completed Algebra II.
 It involves a study of the topics of plane geometry and proceeds at an accelerated pace.
 Inductive reasoning, deductive reasoning and coordinate methods are used to prove geometric properties.
 Trigonometric and circular functions and their elementary applications are studied.
 A programmable graphing calculator is required.
 (See calculator note.)
-A summer review packet will be due the first class period of the new year.
-An assessment based on the summer review will be given during the first week of class.

-Pre-requisites: Honors Algebra II, with a grade of 85% or above and permission of the instructor.
+Prerequisites: Honors Algebra II, with a grade of 85% or above and teacher recommendation.